bariasunka-svg/spamguard-api/README.md

 ## Overview

-SpamGuard API is the deployment layer for a spam classification model I developed during my Master's research.
+SpamGuard API is the deployment layer for a spam classification model developed during our Master's research.
 It exposes a fine-tuned DistilBERT model — trained with Fast Gradient Method (FGM) adversarial regularisation across four real-world email corpora — as a fully containerised REST service.

 The service accepts raw email text and returns a structured verdict (`spam`, `ham`, or `uncertain`) alongside a calibrated confidence score.
-Emails classified as `uncertain` are architecturally designed to escalate to a Flan-T5 large language model for human review — implementing the Human-in-the-loop workflow I designed in my thesis cascade architecture.
+Emails classified as `uncertain` are architecturally designed to escalate to a Flan-T5 large language model for human review — implementing the Human-in-the-loop workflow designed in our thesis cascade architecture.

 **What this project demonstrates:**